TomerBeren/Foo-Book-Web-Public/README.md

 # FooBook

 This branch is the initial version of the project without server integration and is not fully complete.
-The final, ready product with full server integration is available under the tcp-main-server branch.
+The full README and additional documentation for the project can be found under the [server-dev](https://github.com/TomerBeren/FooBook-Web-Public/tree/server-dev) branch.
+The final product, including full server integration, is available under the [tcp-main-server](https://github.com/TomerBeren/FooBook-Web-Public/tree/tcp-server-main) branch.

 ## Getting Started